By Simon Brown

 As the next release of Cymap 2018 is just around the corner, I thought I’d let you know some of the upcoming enhancements to the software based on some of your feedback as part of our continual development program.

-Following some great work from our developers, I am pleased to tell you that we are introducing the BS 806 methods of pipe sizing along with the CIHPE methodologies.
+Following some great work from our developers, I am pleased to tell you that we are introducing the BSEN 806 methods of pipe sizing along with the CIHPE methodologies.
 This is a feature taken from the top of our wish list, enabling you to design your public health services to any method you wish.
 We know that there are differing opinions in our industry on the technicalities of passing water through a pipe.
 There are currently 4 different methodologies, which, by and large, give the same result.
-So we have decided to include all four methods so you now have CIBSE demand, BS6700, BS806 and CIHPE….
+So we have decided to include all four methods so you now have CIBSE demand, BS6700, BSEN 806 and CIPHE….

 As we’ve been further developing this BIM process with various links to other software we have come across some of the idiosyncrasies incumbent in Revit which can cause issues when importing gbXML geometry into Cymap.